frkosurf/voot-specification/VOOT.md

     /people/@me

-This call MUST be supported.
+This call MAY be supported.
 The result can include the following keys with information about the user, where only `id` MUST be present:

 * `id`